Computing Systemic Risk Measures with Graph Neural Networks: Introduction

-Before outlining the structure of this article, we summarise our contributions. \begin{itemize} \item We formulate an extension of systemic risk measures with random allocations as in (\ref{line:sys_risk_vec_rand_alloc}) that incorporates more general aggregation functions that allow for random assets and a random interbank liability matrix as inputs, see (\ref{line:sys_risk_vec_rand_alloc_matrix}).
-In this more realistic setting of random interbank liabilities we can consider aggregation functions that explicitly model contagion which is based on a network structure of the institutions.
-Due to the explicitly modelled contagion, there are more possibilities of detecting financial contagion and hence this setting emphasises the importance of preventing contagion, instead of paying for its losses afterwards.
-Additionally, the possibility of random liability matrices opens the door for network reconstruction techniques, especially those that do not provide only one estimator of the \textit{true} network, but many possible ones that fulfill some \textit{boundary conditions}, see for example \cite{cimini2015systemic}, \cite{gandy2017bayesian}, \cite{gandy2019adjustable}, \cite{halaj2013assessing}, or \cite{mastrandrea2014enhanced}.
-For an overview of network reconstruction techniques see for example \cite{anand2018missing}. \item In the contagion model of \citet{EisNoe} we show for a specific aggregation function that the systemic risk measure is well-defined.
-In particular we show existence of ``optimal'' bailout capital allocating random variables and investigate their properties from a theoretical point of view.
-We further derive a reformulation of the systemic risk measure that allows us to construct an iterative algorithm for its numerical approximation. \item In the same setting, we show that there exists a measurable target function $H^c:\R^N \times \R^{N \times N} \to \R^N$ such that $H^c(A,L)$ is an optimal allocation of the fixed bailout capital $c \in \R.$ Due to its measurability, this allows for approximation via neural networks. \item Furthermore, we characterise what we call \textit{permutation equivariant node labeling functions} and, motivated by this result, propose the neural network architecture of (X)PENNs.
-We further prove that (X)PENNs are able to approximate any \textit{permutation equivariant node labeling functions}, in particular $H^c$, in probability. \item Finally, in various numerical experiments we compare the performance of FNNs, GNNs and (X)PENNs and other benchmark approaches in solving different problems related to the approximation of systemic risk measures. \end{itemize}
+Before outlining the structure of this article, we summarise our contributions. \begin{itemize} \item We formulate an extension of systemic risk measures with random allocations as in (\ref{line:sys_risk_vec_rand_alloc}), that incorporates more general aggregation functions that allow for random assets and a random interbank liability matrix as inputs, see (\ref{line:sys_risk_vec_rand_alloc_matrix}).
+In this more realistic setting of random interbank liabilities, we can consider aggregation functions that explicitly model contagion based on the network structure of the institutions.
+In particular, we focus on default contagion as introduced in \citet{EisNoe}.
+Due to the explicitly modelled contagion, our setting emphasises the importance of preventing contagion, instead of paying for its losses afterwards.
+Additionally, the possibility of random liability matrices opens the door for network reconstruction techniques, especially those that do not provide only one estimator of the \textit{true} network, but many possible ones that fulfil some \textit{boundary conditions}, see for example \cite{cimini2015systemic}, \cite{gandy2017bayesian}, \cite{gandy2019adjustable}, \cite{halaj2013assessing}, or \cite{mastrandrea2014enhanced}.
+For an overview of network reconstruction techniques see for example \cite{anand2018missing}. \item Under certain conditions on the aggregation function (Assumption \ref{assume:aggregate}), which in particular include aggregation functions based on the contagion model of Eisenberg and Noe, such as the \textit{total payment shortfall}, we show that the systemic risk measure is well-defined.
+In particular, we show existence of ``optimal'' random bailout capital allocations and investigate their properties from a theoretical point of view.
+We further derive a reformulation of the systemic risk measure that allows us to construct an iterative algorithm for its numerical approximation. \item Under mild assumptions, we show that there exists a measurable target function $H^c:\R^N \times \R^{N \times N} \to \R^N$ such that $H^c(A,L)$ is an optimal allocation of the fixed bailout capital $c \in \R.$ Due to its measurability, this allows for approximation via neural networks. \item Furthermore, we characterise what we call \textit{permutation-equivariant node-labelling functions} and, motivated by this result, propose the neural network architecture of (X)PENNs.
+We further prove that (X)PENNs are able to approximate any \textit{permutation-equivariant node-labelling functions}, in particular every measurable function $H^c$, in probability. \item Finally, in various numerical experiments we compare the performance of FNNs, GNNs and (X)PENNs and other benchmark approaches in solving different problems related to the approximation of systemic risk measures. \end{itemize}